 Tilt the probe medially.
 This brings the longitudinal ligament and vertebral laminae into view with gaps where body).
-The anterior complex is often the vertebral contents can be seen, easier to see than the posterior complex.
+The anterior complex is often the vertebral contents can be seen, easier to see than the posterior complex. giving a 'sawtooth' appearance.

 In this view you can see the Posterior This view is important if more accurate Complex (ligamentum flavum, epidural marking of interspace levels is required space and posterior dura), the or a paramedian approach is to be intrathecal space and Anterior used.
-Measurements of epidural depth
+Measurements of epidural depth Complex (anterior dura, posterior can also be performed with this view.